 In 2013, a total of approximately 2.8 million TBI-related ED visits, hospitalizations, and deaths occurred in the United States.
 This consisted of approximately 2.5 million TBI-related ED visits, approximately 282,000 TBI-related hospitalizations, and approximately 56,000 TBI-related deaths, according to a report released by the Centers for Disease Control and Prevention.

-The report, "Traumatic Brain Injury in the United States: Emergency Department Visits, Hospitalizations, and Deaths," is based on data from 2002-2006 and identifies the leading causes of TBI and incidence by age, race, and gender.
+The report, "Traumatic Brain Injury in the United States: Emergency Department Visits, Hospitalizations, and Deaths," is based on data from 2007-2013.

 Children from birth to 4 years of age, older adolescents aged 15 to 19 years, and adults aged 65 years and older are most likely to sustain a TBI.

 Falls are the leading cause of TBI (35.2 percent).
 Rates are highest for children from birth to 4 years and for adults aged 75 years and older.

 Among all age groups, road traffic injury is the second leading cause of TBI (17.3 percent) and results in the largest percentage of TBI-related deaths (31.8 percent).

 In every age group, TBI rates are higher for males than for females.

 "This report not only presents TBI numbers, it helps to show the impact of this injury nationwide.
 These data can help to impact the lives of millions of Americans as they serve as building blocks that guide TBI prevention strategies.
 They also help to identify research and education priorities and support the need for services among individuals at risk or living with a TBI," states Richard C. Hunt, MD, FACEP, director of CDC's Division for Injury Response.